cuga-rajal/opensim_apple_arm64/README.md

 and Groups preference pane.
 Right-click on your username and select Advanced Options.
 This opens a window where you can change your default shell to /bin/bash.

-I am providing a sample
-bashrc file which is a good replacement for the default that Apple provides.
+I am including in this repository  a sample bashrc file which is a good replacement for the default that Apple provides.
-This includes shell environment paths for an arm64 macOS system that typically has mix of installed tools/libraries from Brew (in /opt/homebrew) and from independently installed packages like Mysql (in /usr/local).
+This has a confirguration that merges paths for installed apps and libs from Brew (in /opt/homebrew) and from independently installed packages like Mysql (in /usr/local).

 To install this, back up or rename the file at /private/etc/bashrc, then